 Genetic Testing for Parkinson’s

 Hereditary neurodegenerative diseases occur when genetic mutations are passed from the parents to their children.
-A genetic disease, however, can be due to environmental causes or hereditary.
+A genetic disease, however, may result from environmental factors or heredity.
 Random mutations can cause genetic conditions in the DNA due to environmental factors or exposure to toxins.
 Familial (hereditary) PD accounts for less than 15% of all confirmed cases.
-Inherited parkinsonism is either an X-linked dominant pattern or an autosomal recessive pattern.
+Inherited Parkinsonism is either an X-linked dominant pattern or an autosomal recessive pattern.
 Each parent carries one copy of the mutated gene but often shows no signs or symptoms.
 For this reason, autosomal recessive PD can frequently be misdiagnosed as dementia with Lewy bodies, multiple system atrophy (MSA), or ALS/MND.
-The most common genetic markers used for screening hereditary Parkinsons include LRRK2, Glucocerebrosidase (GBA), RIC3, PARK2, PARK6, PARK7, SYNJ1, PTRHD1, TMEM230, UCHL1, DNAJC6, CYP2D6, VPS13C, PODXL, DNAJC13, CHCHD2, and RAB39B.
-Recent research also suggests that abnormalities in tau proteins are also a potential cause of familial parkinsonism and frontotemporal dementia.[3]
+The most common genetic markers used for screening hereditary Parkinson’s include LRRK2, Glucocerebrosidase (GBA), RIC3, PARK2, PARK6, PARK7, SYNJ1, PTRHD1, TMEM230, UCHL1, DNAJC6, CYP2D6, VPS13C, PODXL, DNAJC13, CHCHD2, and RAB39B.
+Recent research also suggests that abnormalities in tau proteins are a potential cause of familial Parkinsonism and frontotemporal dementia.[3]

-The Regeneration Center offers gene sequencing tests for 18 of the most common gene causes associated with Parkinson’s disease and monogenic parkinsonism-related conditions.
+The Regeneration Center offers gene sequencing tests for 18 of the most common genetic causes of Parkinson’s disease and monogenic Parkinsonism-related conditions.
 The genes we can test for include: SLC6A3, LRRK2, DNAJC6, FBXO7, GCH1, PARK7, VPS35, PINK1, PRKRA, PRKN, SNCA, SPR, TH, CHCHD2, MAPT, ATP13A2, ATP7B & DCTN1

-Please note we do not offer gene therapy for Parkinson’s disease but offer gene testing services for existing patients looking to confirm a diagnosis or who are displaying classical signs of Parkinsonism and can benefit from molecular diagnostic testing.
-The panels offered by the Regen Center cover genes with recessive, dominant, and X-linked inheritance patterns, which help clarify the risk of recurrence and help to determine which relatives might be at risk based on the family history.
+Please note we do not offer gene therapy for Parkinson’s disease, but offer gene testing services for existing patients looking to confirm a diagnosis or who are displaying classical signs of Parkinsonism and can benefit from molecular diagnostic testing.
+The panels offered by the Regen Center cover genes with recessive, dominant, and X-linked inheritance patterns, clarifying recurrence risk and identifying which relatives may be at risk based on family history.

 TREATMENT RISKS & PRECAUTIONS

-Parkinson’s disease and some of the symptoms are treatable, but Parkinson’s cure using gene therapy is not available.
+Parkinson’s disease and some of its symptoms are treatable, but a cure for Parkinson’s using gene therapy is not available.
 Recent developments in gene editing and exosome therapy do offer hope for a potential treatment for Parkinson’s.
-However, the research is still in its infancy and has not proven consistent.
+However, the research remains in its infancy and has not yet proven consistent.
 Traditional therapies for PD consist of several components to counter low levels of dopamine neurotransmitters in the Brain, with the most common one being pharmaceutical medications.
 Anti-Parkinson medications are effective for some patients, allowing the disease to be under control for many years.
 Over time, however, the effect of new Parkinson’s drugs may decrease.
-Therefore, frequent adjustments of the medications are necessary at specific intervals to ensure the treatments remain effective.
+Therefore, frequent medication adjustments are necessary at specific intervals to ensure that treatments remain effective.

-The most common medications for Parkinson’s Disease include:stemcell-medications-parkinsons-stem cell treatment
+The most common medications for Parkinson’s Disease include:

-• Levodopa (L-Dopa) – Levodopa medication is a dopamine precursor and assists nerve cells in absorbing the medication and converting it into dopamine.
-L-Dopa has positive effects on mobility, muscle stiffness, and tremors.
-However, after a long period of L-Dopa therapy, results become to cause a variety of side effects, including hyperkinesia (unpredictable and uncontrollable movements) and on-off phenomena.
-To counteract fluctuating levels of efficacy in advanced stages of shaking palsy, some patients have a dopamine-producing pump installed internally that delivers the dopamine continuously via an implanted probe into the small intestine or under the skin.
+- Levodopa (L-DOPA) is a dopamine precursor that helps nerve cells absorb it and convert it into dopamine.
+L-DOPA has positive effects on mobility, muscle stiffness, and tremors.
+However, after a long period of L-DOPA therapy, results can cause a variety of side effects, including hyperkinesia (unpredictable and uncontrollable movements) and on-off phenomena.
+To counteract fluctuating efficacy in advanced stages of Parkinson’s disease, some patients have an internal dopamine-producing pump that delivers dopamine continuously via an implanted probe into the small intestine or under the skin.

-• Carbidopa-levodopa (Sinemet)—This new medication combines carbidopa and levodopa.
-This more modern medication can prevent the destruction of levodopa in the digestive tract and help reduce undesired side effects, such as nausea.
+- Carbidopa-levodopa (Sinemet)—This new medication combines carbidopa and levodopa.
+This more modern medication can prevent levodopa from degrading in the gastrointestinal tract and help reduce adverse effects, such as nausea.

-• NMDA inhibitors amantadine can help to increase dopamine release and improve mobility for some patients with damage to substantia nigra pars
+- NMDA inhibitors, such as amantadine, can help to increase dopamine release and improve mobility for some patients with damage to the substantia nigra pars

 Is there a cure for Parkinson’s Disease?

 For advanced Parkinson’s disease cases, some doctors also recommend using dopamine agonists and different groups of active ingredients with each other.
-Still, this approach is very challenging because each medication’s symptoms and side effects can differ, leading to an unexpected response to the combined medications.
-Current stem cell clinical trials have limitations, but stem cell research has shown promising results for halting disease progression.
+Still, this approach is challenging because each medication’s symptoms and side effects can vary, leading to unexpected responses when combined.
+Current clinical trials of stem cells have limitations, but stem cell research has shown promising results in halting disease progression.
 Isolated neural stem cells can differentiate into dopamine-producing neurons lost in Parkinson’s disease.
-Preliminary clinical trials used neurons from pluripotent stem cells; however, the researchers injected stem cell-derived neurons into the brains of Parkinson’s patients, resulting in complications.
-The Regeneration Center uses the latest stem cell technology and advances in stem cell manufacturing to contain the disease and improve motor function without the same risk as using IPSC cells.
-Our ongoing research is focused on the best methods to turn stem cells into neurons, the ideal type of stem cells to use, and the optimal delivery mechanisms.
-While there are still significant challenges to overcome, the future of stem cell therapies and neural stem cell therapies offer an exciting alternative treatment not just to manage symptoms but also to slow or stop the progression of Parkinson’s disease via dopamine cell replacement.
+Preliminary clinical trials used neurons derived from pluripotent stem cells; however, the researchers injected these neurons into the brains of patients with Parkinson’s disease, resulting in complications.
+The Regeneration Center employs the latest stem cell technologies and advances in stem cell manufacturing to treat the disease and improve motor function, with a lower risk than using IPSC cells.
+Our ongoing research focuses on the most effective methods for differentiating stem cells into neurons, the optimal stem cell types to use, and the optimal delivery mechanisms.
+While there are still significant challenges to overcome, the future of stem cell therapies and neural stem cell therapies offers an exciting alternative treatment not just to manage symptoms but also to slow or stop the progression of Parkinson’s disease via dopamine cell replacement.

 Deep Brain Stimulation (DBS) & Surgical Interventions for PD

 For some patients with Parkinson’s who do not respond well to medication, they may be offered brain surgery as a treatment option.
 There are very few surgical options for treating conditions like MS & PD, but the most common one is called deep brain stimulation (DBS).
 DBS involves surgically implanting a device in the Brain that generates electrical impulses via a battery-operated neurostimulator.
-The results of DBS are not very effective over the long term and carry a lot of risk due to the need for performing surgery on a patient who is already sick.
-Due to this risk, doctors and patients must weigh the potential risks with benefits, and programmed pacemakers in the Brain should only be used when drug therapy is no longer helpful.
+The results of DBS are not very effective over the long term and carry a lot of risk due to the need to perform surgery on a patient who is already sick.
+Given this risk, doctors and patients must weigh the potential benefits against the risks, and programmed pacemakers in the Brain should be used only when drug therapy is no longer effective.

 Stem Cell Treatment for Parkinson’s

 In Parkinson’s disease, specific nerve cells die in the Brain.
-Clinical trials worldwide are, therefore, to find a new cure for Parkinson’s by replacing these dead neural stem cells with dopaminergic neurons, new functional cells, and neurotransmitters.
+Clinical trials worldwide aim to develop a new cure for Parkinson’s by replacing dead neural stem cells with dopaminergic neurons and neurotransmitters.
 One idea was to take stem cells from the bone marrow and implant them in the Brain (stem cell injection, stem cell transplantation).
-According to the theory, the stem cells in the patient’s mind should convert into new, functional nerve cells or at least compensate for deficits in people with Parkinson’s disease.
+According to the theory, stem cells in the patient’s mind should differentiate into new, functional nerve cells, or at least compensate for deficits, in people with Parkinson’s disease.

-This approach sounded promising, but transplantation of bone marrow stem cell line did not always lead to the results wanted or ineffective and had potential harm to the patient.
-Since the development of adult stem cell therapy, new methods have been discovered to replicate/replace diseased cells using isolated and expanded mesenchymal cells ( UC-MSC+).
+This approach sounded promising, but transplantation of bone marrow stem cell lines did not always lead to the desired results and was ineffective, resulting in potential harm to the patient.
+Since the development of adult stem cell therapy, new methods have been developed to replicate/replace diseased cells using isolated and expanded mesenchymal cells (UC-MSC+).
 Neural stem cells have proliferative activity in specific adult brain regions, particularly in the subventricular zone and hippocampus.
 These cells can differentiate into various neural cell types, including neurons and glia, but typically do not generate large numbers of dopamine neurons in the cortex.

 Long-term effects of stem cell therapy for Parkinson’s Disease

 We are still in the early stages of regenerative medicine, and the long-term effects of stem cell therapy for Parkinson’s disease are still largely unknown.
-Initial treatment results have shown some promising results, with patients experiencing an increase in dopamine cells and modest improvements in motor symptoms that persisted up to a couple of years after treatment.
+Initial treatment outcomes have been promising, with patients showing increased dopamine cell counts and modest improvements in motor symptoms that persisted for up to 2 years after treatment.
 The actual test of stem cell therapies for Parkinson’s will be whether cell transplants can provide sustained dopamine production and related symptom relief over many years.

 What are the side effects of stem cell therapy?

-Longer-term safety and misuse of stem cell delivery methods also need to be carefully evaluated, as there are valid concerns about the types of cells used to have the potential for stem cell-derived grafts to eventually develop into tumors or cause other adverse effects later on.
-The Regeneration Center is committed to multi-year longitudinal studies to understand better the durability of improvements, optimal cell doses and delivery methods, and any delayed risks.
-Once proven safe and effective over the long run, stem cell therapy will modify the course of Parkinson’s, providing lasting regeneration of dopamine neurons and significantly improving quality of life.
+Long-term safety and misuse of stem cell delivery methods also need careful evaluation, as there are valid concerns that the types of cells used may develop into tumors or cause other adverse effects over time.
+The Regeneration Center is committed to multi-year longitudinal studies to better understand the durability of improvements, optimal cell doses and delivery methods, and any delayed risks.
+Once proven safe and effective over the long term, stem cell therapy will modify the course of Parkinson’s disease, providing lasting regeneration of dopamine neurons and significantly improving quality of life.

 Culturing Neurons & Neural Progenitor Cells

-The dopamine-producing cells used in the treatment are first isolated from areas where neurogenesis occurs.
+The dopamine-producing cells used in the treatment are first isolated from regions of neurogenesis.
 The multipotent stem cells require culturing (expansion) over several days to differentiate them into functional astrocytes, neurons, and oligodendrocytes.
-The Regeneration Center’s propitiatory treatment protocol to treat movement disorders like Parkinson’s using neural stem cells is built on the latest advances in stem cell technologies and cell manufacturing.
+The Regeneration Center’s proprietary treatment protocol to treat movement disorders like Parkinson’s using neural stem cells is built on the latest advances in stem cell technologies and cell manufacturing.

 Mesenchymal stem cells for Parkinson’s

-The Regeneration Center uses isolated stem cells that have the potential to be unique as they target the central nervous system to enhance motor neuron function and improve overall quality of life.
-The therapy for people with Parkinson’s also focuses on the underlying mental symptoms via infusions of progenitor cells that can release dopa, which then raises the levels of new neuron cells needed to slow down, stop, or, in some cases, reverse the gradual progression of Parkinson’s before it’s too late.
+The Regeneration Center uses isolated stem cells that may be unique, as they target the central nervous system to enhance motor neuron function and improve overall quality of life.
+The therapy for people with Parkinson’s also focuses on the underlying mental symptoms via infusions of progenitor cells that can release dopamine, which then raises the levels of new neuron cells needed to slow down, stop, or, in some cases, reverse the gradual progression of Parkinson’s before it’s too late.

 Stem Cell Therapy for Memory Loss

-The Regen Center Stem Cell Therapy for Parkinson’s allows us targeted and customizable dopamine-producing cell delivery to help induce neurogenesis over several stages, depending on the severity of the patient’s underlying health.
-The treatments are effective in being absorbed by the tissues after crossing the blood-brain barrier through cerebrospinal fluid or nebulizer.[5]
+The Regen Center Stem Cell Therapy for Parkinson’s enables targeted, customizable delivery of dopamine-producing cells to induce neurogenesis across multiple stages, depending on the patient’s underlying health status.
+The treatments are effective in being absorbed by the tissues after crossing the blood-brain barrier through cerebrospinal fluid or a nebulizer.[5]

-Implanted neural stem cells help dopamine transport channels and eventually differentiate into dopaminergic neuron cells to continue as healthy & functional neurotransmitters.
+Implanted neural stem cells support dopamine transport channels and eventually differentiate into dopaminergic neurons, thereby maintaining healthy & functional neurotransmission.
 We use isolated Mesenchymal stem cells for treatment (UC-MSC+).
-These cells are differentiated into nerve cells, including dopamine-producing and dopamine agonists.
-The quantity & types of implanted cells (growth factors) depend strictly on the Parkinson’s disease patients’ medical needs.
+These cells differentiate into nerve cells, including dopamine-producing and dopamine-agonist cells.
+The quantity & types of implanted cells (growth factors) depend strictly on the medical needs of Parkinson’s disease patients.

 Physiotherapy Management for Patients with Parkinson’s Disease

 Physical therapy cannot reverse or stop Parkinson’s disease.
-Still, such treatment options can help improve a patient’s independence and overall quality of life by improving cardiovascular health, strength, movement range, and pain relief.
-Good physiotherapeutic care is essential to maintain mobility as long as possible.
-Speech therapy can also help patients when their language and swallowing are impaired.
+Still, such treatment options can help improve a patient’s independence and overall quality of life by enhancing cardiovascular health, strength, range of motion, and pain relief.
+Good physiotherapeutic care is essential for maintaining mobility for as long as possible.
+Speech therapy can also help patients with impaired language and swallowing.
 Non-verbal communication via gestures and facial expressions should also be encouraged whenever possible.

-Occupational therapy and psychological care also help families and caretakers cope independently with everyday life or carry out hobbies as they would typically have.
+Occupational therapy and psychological care also help families and caregivers cope independently with everyday life and engage in hobbies as they typically do.
 A professional therapist can help sufferers and families deal with the mental health problems or symptoms the patient might be experiencing.

 Parkinson’s Diet: Foods to Eat and Avoid

 The goal of stem cell therapy for Parkinson’s disease is to alleviate the patient’s symptoms and restore any lost neurological function.
-The treatment process is performed on an out-patient, and transplanting cells is done in a non-invasive way.
-Stem cell treatment for PD may not be a good option for all cases, so we request that potential patients submit recent medical diagnoses and lab results/CT scans to our medical team for review.
+The treatment is performed on an outpatient basis, and cell transplantation is performed noninvasively.
+Stem cell treatment for PD may not be a good option for all cases, so we request that potential patients submit recent medical diagnoses, lab results/CT scans to our medical team for review.

-If you would like to learn more about how functional medical therapies can be applied in treating Parkinson’s Disease or have any other questions, please contact us today.
+If you would like to learn more about how functional medical therapies can be applied to treat Parkinson’s Disease or have any other questions, please contact us.

 Published Clinical Citations